jeffrywinson/video-reconstruction-from-jumbled-frames/README.md

     docker run --rm -v "$(pwd)/test_videos:/app/test_videos" -v "$(pwd)/output_videos:/app/output_videos" ghcr.io/jeffrywinson/video-reconstruction-from-jumbled-frames:latest
     ```

-4.  **Check Output:**
+5.  **Check Output:**
     The reconstructed video (`reconstructed_jumbled_video.mp4`) will appear in your local `output_videos` folder.

 ---

 # 🧩 Algorithm Methodology & Design Rationale

-This document details the algorithmic approach and technical design choices for the "Jumbled Frame Reconstruction" project.
 The core problem is to re-sequence 300 shuffled video frames into their correct temporal order.

-Our high-level strategy is to **transform a visual sequencing problem into a data-driven graph problem.** We treat each frame as a "node" in a graph and use a machine learning model to determine the "distance" (or dissimilarity) between every pair of nodes.
+My high-level strategy is to **transform a visual sequencing problem into a data-driven graph problem.** We treat each frame as a "node" in a graph and use a machine learning model to determine the "distance" (or dissimilarity) between every pair of nodes.
 The problem is then reduced to finding the single shortest path that visits every node exactly once—a classic computer science problem known as the **Traveling Salesperson Problem (TSP)**.

----

 ## ⚙️ Core Dependencies & Rationale